MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-hun-vat-declaration-hungary.md

 For Hungary, you must configure the following elements:

-* Report field lookup
+- Report field lookup
-* Details lookup
+- Details lookup
-* Annex I lookup
+- Annex I lookup
-* Assets lookup
+- Assets lookup
-* In-kind operations lookup
+- In-kind operations lookup

-For more information about how to set up application-specific parameters, see the [Set up application-specific parameters for VAT declaration fields](#Set_up_application-specific) section later in this topic.
+For more information about how to set up application-specific parameters, see the [Set up application-specific parameters for VAT declaration fields](#parameters) section later in this topic.

 In the following table, the "Lookup result" column shows the lookup result that is preconfigured for a specific VAT declaration row in the VAT declaration format.
 Use this information to correctly associate sales tax codes with the lookup result and then with the row of the VAT declaration.

-## <a name="VAT_declaration_overview"></a>VAT declaration overview
+## <a name="VAT-declaration-overview"></a>VAT declaration overview

 The VAT declaration 65A in Hungary contains the following sections: